 - View/output your report (PDF)

-Firstly, about the locations, assets listing, and vendor listing (3).
+Firstly, about the locations, information assets listing, and vendor listing (3).
 These are entirely optional in the tool; however, you do need to know and track your assets and vendors (BAAs) to be compliant with HIPAA (164.310(d)).

-Overall, the tool is very easy to use for someone already familiar with risk management practices.
+Overall, the tool is very easy to use for someone already familiar with risk management practices and processes.
 The assessment is divided into seven sections, and each section is split into three parts: multiple choice, vulnerability selection, and a vulnerability risk assessment.
 Most of the multiple-choice questions are fairly easy to understand, your organization is either following the requirement, or not.
 There are some questions that are more complex, however; with multiple answers that require deeper reading, and this is where the on-screen tips provided in the tool are helpful.

 The multiple-choice questions are used to determine which vulnerabilities may apply to your organization; but since the questions alone may be insufficient to determine whether a vulnerability applies to your organization, you are required to choose those that apply.
 I really wish these selections defaulted to “selected” rather than not, as I believe this would be less confusing.